HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 Point2D p = new Point(x, y);
 ```

-There is a member method called distance in the Point2D class that can be used to get the distance between two one points.
+There is a member method called distance in the Point2D class that can be used to get the distance between two points.
 ```Java
 double d = p1.distance(p2));	// get distance between p1 and p2
 ```